wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/connect-to-remote-dependencies-while-developing.md

     choreo connect --project default-project
     ```

 2. Execute the command to run your component locally within the Choreo subshell.
+For example:

+    ``` sh
+    go run main.go
+    ```

+Once your application is running within the Choreo subshell:

+- All connection configurations belonging to the selected project will be automatically injected into your application as environment variables.
+- Outgoing network requests made by your application to its dependent services will be securely redirected by the Choreo CLI to the relevant services in your remote environment.

+Your application will now run connected to its remote dependencies for local development.

 ### Advanced examples

-- Connecting with the context of a specific component
+- **Focusing Connection on a Specific Component**

+    By default, all connection configurations within your project are injected into the subshell.
+If you only want to focus on a particular component's connections, you can pass it as a flag:

     ``` sh
     choreo connect --project default-project --component my-component
     ```

+- **Connecting to Different Environments**

-- By default, you'll connect to the development environment.
-Use the command below to connect to other non-critical environments.
+    By default, connection is established with your development environment.
+To connect to other *non-critical* environments, use the `choreo connect` command with the following flag:

     ``` sh
     choreo connect --project default-project --env test-env
     ```

+- **Skipping Remote Dependencies**

-- By default, choreo connect injects all connection configurations.
-To use locally running dependencies instead, and skip injecting specific configurations, use the following command.
+    Sometimes, you might run certain dependencies locally.
+By default, `choreo connect` injects all connection configurations.
+To use your locally running dependencies instead and skip injecting specific configurations, use the choreo connect command with the following flags:

     ``` sh
     choreo connect --project default-project --skip-connection test-conn1 --skip-connection test-conn2
     ```

+- **Combining Connect with Application Startup**

-- Combine the choreo connect command with your application's start command to create a subshell and launch your app within it.
+    You might want to combine the `choreo connect` command and your application's start command into a single command.
+This automates the creation of the subshell and the launch of your application, reducing manual steps in your development process:

     ``` sh
     choreo connect --project default-project -- go run main,go